-Department of City Planning (DCP) offices are currently closed while staff work remotely.
+Department of City Planning (DCP) offices are currently closed to visitors.
 If you need assistance, please call (212) 720-3300.
 DCP has temporarily revised its filing and zoning verification protocols.

 The City’s public review process for land use changes (the Uniform Land Use Review Procedure, or ULURP) resumed on Sept.
 14, 2020 following a March 16 suspension.

 Besides ULURP, certain zoning provisions for Privately Owned Public Spaces and Waterfront Public Access Areas are temporarily suspended, and will remain suspended after Sept.
 14, 2020.